 Let’s say that you want to borrow $15,000 over five years to buy a new car.
 If you take the 5% loan for people with good credit, you’ll pay the lender about $283 a month and a total of $1,984 in interest.
 However, if you take the 8% loan, you’ll pay about $304 a month and a total of $3,249 in interest.
 Waiting to take a loan until you get in the “good” range would save you over $1,200.

 Thankfully, there’s Credit Builder Plus from MoneyLion.
-It’s a membership built to help improve your credit with a 5.99% APR loan.
+It’s a membership built to help improve your credit with a competitive APR loan up to $1000.
 Take a loan, make small payments on time, and voila — you should see your credit score rise within a few months, even more after year.
 Then, with a higher credit score, you’ll likely get a much better rate on your car loan and save tons in interest.